One of the most important functionalities that OfficeRnD provides to you is billing your customers. This can happen either automatically or manually.

 If you'd like to preview all of the invoices that you're going to generate with the bill run you can do so by using the "Preview Invoices" button.

-Once you click it all of the invoices that should be generated for the specified period and option will be listed below.
+Once you click it all of the invoices that should be generated for the specified period and options will be listed below.

 Now that the invoices are generated you'll be able to see an "Export" button on the right side of the screen, which will allow you to export all of the invoices that are going to be generated.